BattModels/asimtools/docs/asimplify.rst

         return {}

 Easy-peasy.
-We now have a asimmodule that works with arbitrary environment, arbitrary calculator and arbitrary input structure (Of course the simulation will fail if we give a bad structure for example)
+We now have an asimmodule that works with arbitrary environment, arbitrary calculator and arbitrary input structure (Of course the simulation will fail if we give a bad structure/calculator for example)

 We can do some final cleanup of the asimmodule so that it sends outputs to ``output.yaml`` and logs some checkpoints.
 Additionally, any asimmodules added to the repository will need clear syntax highlighting and documentation.

 .. code-block::